kudajadridrizzle/kudajadri.website/public/pagemeta_fixed.md

       Experience your dream vacation in Wayanad with our specially curated 3-day package.
 Experience the best of nature, adventure, and local culture.

 home:
-  title: "Kudajadri Drizzle - Luxur Homestay in Wayanad, Kerala"
+  title: "Kudajadri Drizzle - Luxury Homestay in Wayanad, Kerala"
   description: >-
     Experience the best of Wayanad at Kudajadri Drizzle.
 Enjoy comfortable accommodations, modern amenities, and warm hospitality in the heart of nature.